weeloong93/Freeberg/README.md

 Optional Features:
 * User saved stock list

-#Project Timeline
+#Project Achievement/ Deliverables
-As business students with relatively less exposure to frameworks and coding, we expect to spend a lot more time learning the relevant processes.
-In view of this, we have structured the timeline for our project as follows:
+As business students with relatively less exposure to frameworks and coding, we spent a lot of time learning about relevant modules and the implementation process.
+We have done up the stocktracker and comparison for the companies which allow users to retrieve and compared companies up-to-date information.

-##Acceptance Testing
-1. Show live data in graphical format
-2. Finish Stock Track Page
-3. Start working on comparisons

-We had our stock tracker page up and running.
-This includes displaying the historical prices of stocks in graphical format.
-The graph is adjustable, users can select which timeframe to view the graph.
-These files may be found on Github

-##Milestone 3
-1. Comparison between 2 stocks
-2. My stocks page with log in functionality

-By Milestone 3, we plan to be able to compare between 2 stocks.
-This will include displaying 2 historical prices of stocks in a graphical format.
-Side by side comparison of financial ratios between the 2 stocks.
-We plan to create a unique user page, where users can have a snapshot view of allow their stock(name, price, change), on a single page.

-##User interface
-1. Search button on navigation bar
-2. Explanation of services on index page
+##4 additional extension milestones completed
+1. Application specific: Using of Django framework to create webapp
+2. Adminstrative frontend: User interface to link to different webapp html pages
+3. Live Stock updates: using of ystockquote to pull up-to-date information from Yahoo Finance page
+4. Downloading: Enable downloading of graphs and company information for

+##Future Release
+In the future, we seek to implement a personalisation page for the user to keep track of their own stocks.
+It is regretfully not done in this project due to the lack of time.

+#User Experience
+1. Index  to introduce our services to people with links to the different webapp.
-Search function on the nav bar immediately allows users to find detailed analysis of the company.
-The index page provide a list of services we offer to the user.
+2. Search function on the navigation bar to allow users to quickly search for the stocks
+3. Webpage that have all the stocks divided into different industries to allow users to view the stocks via industries
+4. Graphical tools that enable users to download and use the information
+5. Graphical tools to visualise comparison of the companies financial information to the users

+##Cognitive walkthrough
+We Focus on how easy it is for new users to accomplish tasks with the system.
+New users should be able to access the web page of the particular stocks by
+1. click on the stocktracker page
+2. choosing their choice of stock to view